bugzmanov/nes_ebook/src/chapter_6_1.md

 ```

-We can emulate this internal buffer behavior for RAM and ROM by using temporary field that holds a value from a previous read request:
+We can emulate this internal buffer behavior for RAM and ROM by using a temporary field to hold a value from a previous read request:

 ```rust